Professional Pastry Arts: California

 “You get a great foundation for your own creativity.” –Pastry Arts graduate

-- 600 hours of in-class instruction
+- 600 hours diploma program

 - 16:1 student-to-teacher ratio